Join us in responding to our community's most pressing needs.

 We accomplish this mission by identifying priority needs, forming innovative partnerships, finding new solutions to old problems, securing resources, and inspiring individuals to join the fight against our communities’ most daunting challenges.

-Vision Statement: GGUW envisions local communities where all individuals and families achieve their full potential through education, income stability, and healthy living.
+Vision Statement: GGUW envisions local communities where all individuals and families achieve their full potential.

-3) Child and Youth Success: Children and youth consistently get a strong start and have a solid foundation for success in school, work, and life.
+3) Youth Success: Children and youth consistently get a strong start and have a solid foundation for success in school, work, and life.

-GGUW strategic initiatives include kidsLINK Afterschool Program, Early Childhood Community Council, The Resilience Project, GGUW Community Investment/Impact initiative, Volunteer Engagement (www.volunteermt.org), and disaster relief funds such as SWMT COVID-19 Response Fund and Bridger Foothills Fire Relief Fund jointly managed with One Valley Community Foundation.
+GGUW strategic initiatives include GGUW Community Investment/Impact initiative, kidsLINK Afterschool Program, Dolly Parton's Imagination Library, The Resilience Project, Volunteer Engagement (www.volunteermt.org), and disaster relief funds such as SWMT COVID-19 Response Fund and Bridger Foothills Fire Relief Fund jointly managed with One Valley Community Foundation and the SWMT Flood Relief Fund jointly managed with Park County Community Foundation.

 Through community investments and collaborative programs, we can improve lives for everyone.